 This shows CDFIs are a small but mighty part of the financial system – a fast‑growing sector delivering record lending, supporting thousands of businesses and jobs, stepping in where mainstream finance won’t, and making a compelling case for scaling what already works.
 As Government looks to drive economic growth and security, it must seize this moment to recognise and support the vital role of CDFIs.

-Increased collaboration between mainstream banks and CDFIs shows the value of more flexible, locally informed lending in reaching underserved communities and supporting future customers of the banking system.
+Responsible Finance welcomes the commitment to reform financial services – they’re the financial plumbing that keep money flowing, enabling businesses, households, and communities to function and thrive.
+Increased collaboration between two parts of the financial services sector – mainstream banks and CDFIs – shows the value of more flexible, locally informed lending in reaching underserved communities and supporting future customers of the banking system.
 Strengthening this ecosystem – whether through voluntary partnerships or legislative incentives – offers a significant opportunity to expand access to affordable finance and drive inclusive growth.
-We therefore welcome the commitment to partner with business and enable reforms that support higher growth and a fair deal for working people.
+We also therefore welcome the commitment to partner with business and enable reforms that support higher growth and a fair deal for working people.
 It is now up to the financial services sector to collaborate to improve access for those most at risk and who have a lot to gain.

 International experience, such as the United States’ Community Reinvestment Act (CRA), demonstrates how policy can successfully encourage such collaboration and channel greater investment into underserved areas, therefore increasing economic opportunity.
 There is currently no equivalent legislation in the UK, although a coalition is advocating for the introduction of a UK Fair Banking Act inspired by the CRA.
 Partnering with CDFIs – which those financial institutions on the Community Finance Taskforce are already moving towards – presents a significant opportunity for banks to develop impactful collaborations that expand financial inclusion and support broader economic growth and a wealthier society.